davood-dorostkar/CPP/Tutorial/DS-STL/tree.md

 | remove | O(log(n))      | O(n)             | O(n)         | O(n)        |

 the only algorithm that runs in log n time for both find, insert, and remove is this average case binary search tree.
 We can't do that with an array.
 We can't do that with a sorted list.

-## Balanced BST

-### Height Balance Factor
-it is the difference in height between the left subtree and the right subtree.
-Ideally we want to keep that balance factor small.

-### Definition
-a balanced binary search tree is going to be a binary search tree where every single node in this tree has a balance factor with a magnitude of either 0 or 1. that means the balance factor can either be -1, 0 or 1.